lmhbali16/Interview/README.md

 Why is this role right for you?

+Have you been interviewing with any other company?
+How has it been so far?

 ## Questions You Could Ask

 Software Engineering questions you may want to ask in an interview